 I spotted another one in my garden while turning over a pile of mulch and was able to capture it for some photos.
 I have to say she wasn’t the easiest portrait subject, being very dark, quite small and quite uncooperative.

-She (all of them are female) was about 12 cm long, which means she was close to fully grown.
+She (all of them are female, remember) was about 12 cm long, which means she was close to fully grown.
 Her head was just slightly rounder (blunter) than her tail, although I wasn’t really sure which was which until I saw her tongue flicking out since the eyes (as Wikipedia said) are almost invisible and I couldn’t really see the mouth at all.
 The scales are tiny, shiny and close-fitting, obviously designed to help her slip through the dirt but incidentally making her difficult to hold on to without injuring her.

 She is now back in the garden, where there are more than enough ants to keep her well fed.